You can read our statement on suffolk.gov.uk.

 Any providers who do not meet these criteria will not be accredited.

-You can read the full guide to accreditation with Suffolk County Council Adult and Community Services.
+You can read the full guide to accreditation with Suffolk County Council Adult Social Care Services.

 In response to prevailing market conditions, Suffolk County Council has taken the decision to not re-open the Locality Framework & are not currently accrediting SPOT Home Care Providers.
 This decision is in response to a significant reduction in the number of people waiting to receive care and support.
 In addition, the County Council recognises the need to maintain a responsive, robust and stable marketplace by supporting existing Locality Home Care Providers.